 Senate is responsible to Council for teaching, examinations and research.
 No new academic award may be adopted by the University without Senate’s agreement.
 Senate advises Council on changes to ordinances and regulations, and academic ordinances may be made only with Senate’s consent.

 Senate supervises faculties and makes recommendations to Council about academic posts and the structure of faculties, schools and departments.
 It advises Council as to the appointment or removal from office of the Vice-Chancellor, Pro Vice-Chancellors and academic staff.
 It recommends to Council the appointment of honorary and emeritus professors and the award of honorary fellowships and degrees.
-Senate has its own Standing Orders (PDF, 64kB).
+Senate has its own Standing Orders of Senate (PDF, 91kB).

 It awards fellowships, scholarships and prizes.
 Senate regulates the admission of students to the University and makes regulations concerning student discipline.
 Senate may declare an opinion on any matter relating to the University and Council must take Senate’s views into consideration.

 Senate normally meets 5 times a year.
 Its Chair is the Vice-Chancellor.
 After each meeting, Senate reports to Council.

 The minutes and papers of Senate meetings are available for download via the University of Bristol login (staff only).